Statin Myopathy and Exercise: Do Statins Damage Muscle in People Who Lift?

 If you’ve been paying attention to our latest podcasts, articles, Q/A’s, and other content then you’ve likely heard us discuss the importance of waist circumference …

-I will spare you my lengthy back pain origin story and set the scene in 3 bullet points: Pre-back pain, I was a pretty killer …
+I will spare you my lengthy back pain origin story and set the scene in 3 bullet points: It’s not a fun trip; I don’t …

 Introduction Regular followers are likely familiar with our interest in a “biopsychosocial” approach to both training and injury, particularly the modifiable psychological factors that can …